Image by Robert Cheaib from Pixabay

 Type and fulfillment

 Of course, we are in no danger of suffering a similar fate, right?
 I would like to think that if I were in the Israelites’ place, I would have appreciated the manna—even if it did grow a little monotonous after all those years.
 But St. Paul tells us that these things are written as “warnings for us, not to desire evil as they did” (1 Corinthians 10:6).
-And the Feast of Corpus Christi is a fitting time to heed the warning of the Israelites and renew our devotion to the heavenly food God has given us for our journey to the Promised Land.
+We should heed the warning of the Israelites and renew our devotion to the heavenly food God has given us for our journey to the Promised Land.

 In reflecting on the events of the Exodus the author of the Wisdom of Solomon praises God for the marvelous gift of manna: